kekema/apex-ig-model-logic/README.md

 <img width="85%" height="85%" alt="image" src="https://github.com/user-attachments/assets/aeb205b6-cb11-4e4f-a0de-347141c9df91" />
 </p>
 <p>
-Notice a method like 'setNativeValue' where you can use the native JavaScript value to set the value of a field, and where you have the 'suppressFieldChangeHandler' argument available.
+Notice a method like 'setNativeValue' where you can use the native JavaScript value to set the value of a field (numbers/dates), and where you have the 'suppressFieldChangeHandler' argument available.
 </p>

 <ins>onEvaluateRecord</ins>: gets triggered when a record is added to the model from the server data, or when a record is refreshed after being saved, or when a record is reverted, or when a record is inserted or copied, or when the editing of a record is finishing (apexendrecordedit).
 This event handler you can use for example when you want to conditionally highlight a column field.
 You can use the 'setFieldHighlight' method here.